Fleas & Ticks

 - Dips – Kill adult fleas, and sometimes also mites and ticks.
 They can provide protection for up to a week or two.

-- Oral medications – Are administered directly into your pet's mouth or mixed into food daily, monthly or quarterly, depending on the product.
-These flea treatments either kill adult fleas only, or prevent the eggs laid by fleas feeding on the treated pet from developing into adults, breaking the flea life cycle.
+- Oral medications – Are administered directly into your pet's mouth or mixed into food daily, monthly or every 12 weeks, depending on the product.

 - Injections – Which currently only contain insect growth regulators, prevent flea eggs laid by fleas feeding on the treated pet from hatching, breaking the flea life cycle.
 These products can provide protection for a few months, but don't kill adult fleas.